ConorMarco/BreckMinecraft/index.md

 # Server Rules

-We're all Breckieshere, just be reasonable.
+We're all Breckies here, just be reasonable.
 Don't grief people, don't be mean, don't make a giant lag-factory.
 We spent some time setting this up for y'all and I'm going to ~~sneak into your house to slap you~~ be *really annoyed* if I have to deal with people not acting like adults.

 # Credits